hlindberg/misc-puppet-docs/blog-posts/internals/polymorph/polymorph.md

-We can make one further optimization; since the visitor can be used with any number of arguments, the generic form of calling `visit` (or `visit_this`) accepts a variable number of arguments, and requires some internal shuffling of the arguments we can instead call an optimized version (~30% faster) - in this case `visit_this_0`, since we are not giving any additional arguments (except the visited object).
+We can make one further optimization; since the visitor can be used with any number of arguments, the generic form of calling `visit` (or `visit_this`) accepts a variable number of arguments, and requires some internal shuffling of the arguments.
+We can instead call an optimized version (~30% faster) - in this case `visit_this_0`, (it is '0' since we are not giving any additional arguments (except the visited object)).

       def label(o)
         @string_visitor.visit_this_0(self, o)
       end

-There are optimized versions for 1, 2 or 3 arguments.
+There are optimized versions for 1, 2 or 3 arguments, called `visit_this_1`, etc.

-The optimized (caching) version can be used when we know that the class hierarchy is not going to change dynamically.
-If that is the case, we need the use the non caching variant.
+The optimized (caching) version can be used when we know that the class hierarchy or the set of available visitable methods is not going to change.
+If that is the case, we would need the use the non caching variant.
+(As a side note, if we are dealing with a design where classes are redefined to be subclasses of something other than their current superclass we are really in trouble).

 ### Min and Max number of arguments